 In-house localization teams are beginning to dwindle as the global economy slows and costs rise.

 Still, game translation is the gateway for you to reach your international audiences.
 It’s a significant foundation for game marketing and entering new markets.
-Poor translations can ruin your original game and global revenues.
-Hiring a localization specialist ensures you get your game officially localized and avoid the issues a fan translation presents.
+In fact, poor translations can ruin your original game and global revenues.
+Include translators or best, hiring a game localization specialist ensures you get your game officially localized and avoid the issues a fan translation presents.

 Looking to get one of these proper translations?
 SandVox Game Translation Agency is here to help.
 Use the game translation cost calculator to estimate how much it would be to translate your game.